distributed-ledger-technology/tinkering-mode-this-and-that/README.md

 2. simplified connection to oracles which reveal fundamentals at early stages
 3. automated security audits for new pools / strategies before we list them in our VoFarm Strategy Explorer
 4. optimize the incentive structure to encourage the exploration of new technologies which can not only serve financial improvements but also ecological improvements.

+## Grants
+We continue developing the solution without direct rewards or grants.
+If we would receive any grants for this project, we would invest it into dedicated, wisely chosen VoFarm Pools - just like the users of the VoFarm would do.
+We think this is a good signal - encouraging users to try it out - as we as the development team believe in the success of the VoFarm.
+We would only withdraw gains which where generated out of those grants as a reward for our work.
+We are currently figuring out how this can be ensured algorithmically via the corresponding VFPool smart contract.